The Open Mind (TV series)

 The Open Mind is a nationally broadcast public affairs interview program.
 It is the longest running program in the history of American public television and was first broadcast in May 1956.
 Its creator, Richard Heffner, engaged in a "thoughtful excursion into the world of ideas" across politics, media, technology, the arts and realms of civic life, and was host until his death on December 17, 2013.
 Alexander Heffner, Richard Heffner's grandson, took over as the program's host in 2014.

 History

 The Open Mind was conceived to elicit meaningful insights into the challenges that society faces in contemporary areas of public concern.
 The program's title is attributed to a quote of Barnard College dean Virginia Gildersleeve (1877–1965), "Have an open mind, but not so open that your brains fall out."
 The theme music chosen by Heffner, "World Without Time," is by the Sauter-Finegan Orchestra from their LP Adventures in Time.

 In 2023, the producer of The Open Mind released a special series of conversations with elected officials over meals in their home states, Breaking Bread with Alexander, that premiered on Bloomberg TV and are now available on The Open Mind.
 Season 2 launched on July 4, 2024 and was released on Bloomberg Originals and The Open Mind.

+"Mayors of the World," a 70th anniversary special of The Open Mind exploring the roots of local democracy and policy innovations across three continents, premiered in May 2026.